Missouri Boating Accident Lawyer

 We provide you with information about the causes of boat accidents for two primary reasons.
 First, we know that information is a powerful tool of protection.
 Boaters who are aware of common accident causes are less likely to get in an accident in the first place.
-Second, if you or someone you know has been seriously hurt in a Missouri or Illinois boat accident, we want to reassure you that our law firm can handle any type of boating accident — whether the cause was a boating while intoxicated (BWI) incident, an untrained operator, poorly signed causeways or something else.
+Second, if you or someone you know has been seriously hurt in a Missouri or Illinois boating accident, we want to reassure you that our law firm can handle any type of boating accident.
+This is true whether the cause was boating while intoxicated (BWI), an untrained operator, poorly signed causeways, or something else.

 Injured in a Missouri boating accident?

 At The Hoffmann Law Firm, L.L.C., we focus our law practice on representing people injured in motor vehicle accidents, including boating accidents.
 Attorney Christopher Hoffmann has over a decade of intensive experience handling personal injury and wrongful death claims, and he has helped hundreds of injury accident victims attain financial compensation after serious accidents.

 In boat accident cases, we conduct an independent investigation into all possible causes of the accident.
 We also analyze all potential sources of compensation, including the injured person’s insurance policies and the insurance policies of the responsible person.